toolsproficiogit/shoptet-bq-ingest/README.md

 }
 ```

-You can now go to BigQuery UI and check that a table was created within the defined dataset, and that it was populated with data from the CSV  (click on the table and select "Schema" to check that fields and their types match, "Details" to check if the number of rows is correct, and "Preview" to see values).
+You can now verify BigQuery by running the command at the end of this README, or by simply looking in the UI.

 ---